tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 ## Prerequisites

 - .NET Core 2.1+ or .NET Framework 4.7.2+ installed on your development machine.
-- An active Alfred API key for authentication.
+- An active Alfred API key, HMAC credentials, or OAuth credentials for authenticating API requests.

 ## Installation